mid.importance()

 - measure

-the type of the importance measure.
+a character string describing the type of the importance measure used.

 Details